 ARC is releasing a series of six short videos from the October 18, 2013 debate between J. Steven Svoboda and Dr. Michael Brady of the American Academy of Pediatrics (AAP).

-Audio of the same event was released in November 2016, listen below:
+Audio from Day 2 of the conference was released in November 2016: